yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 == Related models ==

 I have a 504T, it's the same as the 502T but doesn't have the USB port and it has 4 ethernet 10/100 ports -- war3333
+ * Anything special needed to handle the extra ethernet ports?
+Switch support?

 I have a 562T, it's the same as the 502T but for Annex B (ISDN) instead of Annex A (POTS).
 I am running Kamikaze r10180 without any problems. -- DominikKubla

-I've a 524T, it has it's own wiki page here [LINK], no USB, 4 ethernet ports, Annex A. - What is the difference between the 504T and 524T?
+The 524T is reportedly similar to the 504T: no USB, 4 ethernet ports, Annex A.
+ * What is the difference between the 504T and 524T?

 == Specifications ==
  * ADSL modem with ADSL2/2+ support to 24Mbit/s+.